 More able to work in ways which grow capacity and resilience

 - Identifying increased risks

 Able to identify attitudes and values which increase risks and contribute to further disabling the young person

 More able to appreciate the needs of siblings and carers

 More able to plan and work effectively with other agencies to build plans which meet young peoples’ needs not only for immediate services but for long term wellbeing

 - Strengths of multi-agency working

-- Promoting rights of disabled children and young people
+- Promoting rights of disabled young people

 More able to keep disabled young people safer and to work with and informed by them to promote their needs and rights effectively